 Metal detection is prohibited on the former Fort Ord due to the potential for remaining explosives hazards.

-Free Safety Recognition Class
+Free Safety Recognition Classes: in-person and on-line

 The Army offers military munitions recognition and safety training to anyone digging holes or disturbing soil (in areas where land use restrictions do not prohibit digging) at the former Fort Ord property.
 A UXO technician or safety officer is available to conduct a twenty-minute training session.
 This training session includes information on what military munitions might be found and the procedure to follow if something is found.
 There’s no charge for the training.
 Click here for a flyer includes information on how to request the training.